jakegsutton/staff-manager/README.md

 Setup:

 In the project directory run 'npm install' to download dependencies and run 'npm start' to launch a local instance.

+Website:

+staff-manager-taalo.mongodbstitch.com